22 Online Safety For Family Tips & Best Practices

 This also applies to threats smaller than online predators.
 Encourage your child to ask questions when they use the Internet.
 Should they open this email?
 Is this link safe to click on?
 Does this attachment have a virus?
 Even the most basic questions aren’t out of bounds.
 Your kids online safety is much more important than the feeling that they ask too many “stupid” questions.

 4. Limit their time online.

-Ultimately, the best way to prevent trouble online is to keep your child offline in the first place.
+Ultimately, the best way to prevent trouble online is to keep your kids onlie safety check first and keep your child offline in the first place.
 However, it’s almost impossible to keep your child offline in today’s world.
 Even if you limit recreational use, they’ll still need to log on for online classes and school projects.
-It’s important for your children to learn how to use the Internet because they’ll be using these skills for the rest of their lives.
+It’s important for your children to keep family safe and learn how to use the Internet because they’ll be using these skills for the rest of their lives.

 You might not be able to separate the Internet from your child’s life entirely, but limit their time online.
 Try not to limit their time too much or make the Internet seem like a scary, horrifying place–that just creates a “forbidden fruit” effect that makes them want to sneak online when you’re not looking.
-However, you could set aside an hour or two a day when your child is allowed to use the Internet.
+However, you could set aside an hour or two a day when your child is allowed to use the Internet, to make sure the internet safety for kids.
 After that, they need to find a more productive way to spend their time.